discordjs/guide/guide/creating-your-bot/configuration-files.md

 ## Configuration files

-As you get deeper into development, you may need to interact with sensitive data (such as database passwords, API keys, and so on).
-Or maybe you have simple data that gets used in multiple locations (such as a prefix, or a list of bot owner IDs).
+As you get deeper into development, you may need to interact with sensitive data or data that gets used in multiple locations, such as:

+* Database passwords
+* API keys
+* Command prefix(es)
+* A list of bot owner IDs

 Having that kind of data hard-coded in each of your files can be a bit bothersome and is less than ideal, to say the least.
 This is where configuration files come in - they're great for storing static data that can be easily updated in a single place.

 ### Implementing your config file